-- 7.1 General Most sections in this partPart apply to both an evaluation of the operating effectiveness of DC&P (DC&P evaluation) and an evaluation of the operating effectiveness of ICFR (ICFR evaluation); however, some sections apply specifically to an ICFR evaluation. - 7.2 Scope of evaluation of operating effectiveness The purpose of the DC&P and ICFR evaluations is to determine whether the issuer's DC&P and ICFR designs are operating as intended.
-To support a conclusion that DC&P or ICFR is effective, certifying officers should obtain sufficient appropriate evidence at the date of their assessment that the components of DC&P and ICFR that they designed, or caused to be designed, are operating as intended.

-If Regardless of the approach the certifying officers choose not touse to design DC&P or ICFR, they could use a top-down, risk-based approach to design, evaluate DC&P or ICFR in order to limit the evaluation could be limited to those controls and procedures that are necessary to address the risks that might reasonably result in a material misstatement.

-Form 52-109F1 requires disclosure of any reportable deficiency each material weakness relating to the operation of the issuer's ICFR.
-Therefore, the scope of the ICFR evaluation must be sufficient to identify any such reportable deficiencies material weaknesses.

-- 7.3 Judgment The Instrument does not prescribe how the certifying officers should conduct their DC&P and ICFR evaluations.
-Certifying officers should exercise their judgment, acting reasonably, and should apply their knowledge and experience in determining the nature and extent of the evaluation. - Knowledge, and supervision and objectivity-Forms 52-109F1, 52-109FMP1, 52-109FM1 and 52-109F1-IPO/RTO require the certifying officers to certify that they have evaluated, or supervised the evaluation of, the issuer's DC&P. Form 52-109F1 also-Form 52-109F1 requires the certifying officers to certify that they have evaluated, or supervised the evaluation of, the issuer's ICFR.
+- 7.1 General Most sections in this part apply to both an evaluation of the effectiveness of DC&P (DC&P evaluation) and an evaluation of the effectiveness of ICFR (ICFR evaluation); however, some sections apply specifically to an ICFR evaluation. - 7.2 Scope of evaluation The purpose of the DC&P and ICFR evaluations is to determine whether the issuer's DC&P and ICFR designs are operating as intended.
+To support a conclusion that DC&P or ICFR is effective, certifying officers should obtain sufficient appropriate evidence that the components of DC&P and ICFR that they designed, or caused to be designed, are operating as intended.
+If the certifying officers choose not to use a top-down, risk-based approach to design, the evaluation could be limited to those controls that are necessary to address the risks that might reasonably result in a material misstatement. - Form 52-109F1 requires disclosure of any reportable deficiency relating to the operation of the issuer's ICFR.
+Therefore, the scope of the ICFR evaluation must be sufficient to identify any such reportable deficiencies. - 7.3 Judgment The Instrument does not prescribe how the certifying officers should conduct their DC&P and ICFR evaluations.
+Certifying officers should exercise their judgment, acting reasonably and should apply their knowledge and experience in determining the nature and extent of the evaluation. - 7.4 Knowledge, supervision and objectivity Forms 52-109F1, 52-109FMP1, 52-109FM1 and 52-109F1 IPO/RTO require the certifying officers to certify that they have evaluated, or supervised the evaluation of, the issuer's DC&P. Form 52-109F1 also requires the certifying officers to certify that they have evaluated, or supervised the evaluation of the issuer's ICFR.
 The individuals performing the evaluation should have the appropriate knowledge and ability to complete the evaluation procedures they perform.
-DC&P and ICFR.
-Employees or third parties, supervised by the certifying officers, may conduct the evaluation of the issuer's DC&P and ICFR.
-Such employees should individually and collectively have the necessary knowledge, skills, information and authority to evaluate the DC&P and ICFR for which they have been assigned responsibilities.
-Nevertheless, certifying officers must retain overall responsibility for the evaluation and resulting MD&A disclosure concerning the issuer's DC&P and ICFR.

 Certifying officers should ensure that the evaluation is performed with the appropriate level of objectivity.
-Generally, the individuals who evaluate the operating effectiveness of specific controls or procedures should not be the same individuals who perform the specific controls or procedures.
-See section 7.10 for guidance on self-assessments.
+Generally, the individuals who evaluate the effectiveness of specific controls or procedures should not be the same individuals who perform the specific controls or procedures.

 7.5 Use of external auditor or other independent third party - The certifying officers might decide to use an independent third party to assist with their DC&P or ICFR evaluations.
-In these circumstances, the certifying officers should ensureassure themselves that the individuals performing the agreed-upon evaluation procedures have the appropriate knowledge and ability to complete the procedures.
+In these circumstances, the certifying officers should ensure that the individuals performing the agreed-upon evaluation procedures have the appropriate knowledge and ability to complete the procedures.
 The certifying officers should be actively involved in determining the procedures to be performed, the findings to be communicated and the manner of communication.